okaram/IntroJava/content/Basics.md

 Notice that at the very beginning we will use web sites like [JavaRepl](http://www.javarepl.com) and [CodingBat](http://codingbat.com) which directly interpret and print the results for java code.
 This is quite useful, but not the usual way.

 ## IDEs
-Many times, you want a program that does more than a simple text editor; we many times use an Integrated Development Environment, or IDE, which understands our programming langugage and can help us with syntax highlighting and auto-completing options.
+Many times, you want a program that does more than a simple text editor; we many times use an Integrated Development Environment, or IDE, which understands our programming language and can help us with syntax highlighting and auto-completing options.

 There are many IDEs available for java; the most popular educational IDEs are [DrJava](http://drjava.org) and JGrasp, and the most popular professional IDEs are [Eclipse](http://www.eclipse.org), [Netbeans](https://netbeans.org/) and [IntelliJ Idea](https://www.jetbrains.com/idea/).
 I will be using Eclipse in this class, but you're free to use whichever IDE or text editor you prefer.